-I'm Jacqui, and I'm a communications specialist at Intuit with a weakness for silk crepe and vintage rattan furniture.
+I'm Jacqui, and I'm a communications manager at Intuit with a weakness for silk crepe and vintage rattan furniture.
 I spent a lot of time in school, and a little time teaching it.
 Both of those experiences taught me the importance of learning-by-doing – which is really what this blog is all about.

 I’ve been interested in ethical, socially responsible fashion since college, and I’ve been shopping at thrift stores and refashioning hand-me-downs since I was a kid.
 I’ve always wanted to design and sew my own clothing and further explore the fair trade, sustainable fashion movement.

 In spite of having a decent sense of style, I’m still pretty nerdy.
 I don’t always look amazing, I can’t own anything nice without spilling coffee on it, and I once arrived to teach high school with my shirt on inside out.
 But I love fashion, and I respect the people and natural resources that make fashion possible.
 And I believe that designers, artisans, and the environment deserve to be treated fairly in every stage of the process.
 In my own small way, I hope to empower the people out there who share my philosophy – namely, that looking good doesn’t have to come with such a high social and environmental price tag.

 I live in Redwood City, CA, with my tie-loving husband, from whom I glean fashion advice regularly.